FULL-TEXT Paper : Radiological Modifications of the Skeletal System Among Aluminum Smelter Workers

 Table 1 shows the frequency in percent (%) of the various stages of fluorosis in three different groups of fluoride -exposed subjects.
 Whereas Fritz (3) carried out his examinations in cryolite workers, Specht (15) and we investigated aluminum smelter workers of the same factories near Halle.

+Table 1.
 Frequency (%) of Various Stages of Fluorosis in Three Different Fluoride-Exposed Groups.

 Fluorosis Stage